French farmer wins $11,700 in Bayer pesticide fumes case | Law-Order

 - Germany

-Bayer France said in a statement that the sum awarded was less than 1% of what Francois had demanded, which was in line with media reports that the farmer had asked for more than 1 million euros in compensation.
-The company reiterated that judicial experts had not recognised any of the "serious pathologies" alleged.
+Bayer France added that the sum awarded was less than 1% of what Francois had demanded, which was in line with media reports that the farmer had asked for more than 1 million euros in compensation.
+The company also reiterated that the judicial experts had not recognised any of the "serious pathologies" alleged.

 "This type of ruling could discourage pesticide victims from claiming the responsibility of multinational firms," a group of anti-pesticide associations said in a statement.
 Bayer inherited the French legal claim after acquiring U.S.-based Monsanto, whose takeover also landed it with a portfolio of litigation relating to Roundup, another weedkiller.